-A Scots parson, sent out by a Scots banker, thus closed the pattern of a mighty triangle-the Bank of England, the White House, the Panama Canal.
+A Scots parson, sent out by a Scots banker, thus closed the pattern of a mighty Bank of England, the White House, and the Panama Canal.

-In Savannah, which follows on the route to Florida and Miami, one savours the true atmosphere of the south.
-The winter sun is warm, the moss hangs thick on the oak trees, giving a grim Gustave Doré note to the landscape, with Dantesque vistas of gloom.
+In Savannah, which follows on the route to Florida and Miami, one savors the true atmosphere of the South.
+The winter sun is warm, and the moss hangs thick on the oak trees, giving a grim Gustave Doré note to the landscape, with Dantesque vistas of gloom.

 The land looks burnt, the scrub oak and the palmetto take possession of the flat, parched landscape.
 Soon one is over the border of Florida, and as one motors along the flat, monotonous peninsula one wonders how this glaring sandy wasteland could have inspired a man with the dream of making it America’s winter playground.

-I had visited Miami Beach several times, always with a growing appreciation of its magnificent skies, its abundant sunshine.
-To these gifts of Nature man’s enterprise had added astonishing cities and playgrounds.
+I had visited Miami Beach several times, always with a growing appreciation of its magnificent skies, its abundant sunshine and to these gifts of Nature man’s enterprise had added astonishing cities and playgrounds.
 The wilderness has indeed blossomed like a rose.

 On one stretch that shoreline facing the Gulf Stream lies Palm Beach, the most artificial, sophisticated playground on the western continent.

 Here the imported palms and grass have been disciplined, and in the patios of its clubs and villas the alimonied divorcees and widows of the robber-baron age of America, showing the brief skirts of Patou and Molyneux, dance the hula-hula of Hawaii and the rumba of Cuba.